Victorcasas/superhero-api/README.md

 ## Description of superhero-api

-Spring Boot 3 and Java 21 application, built trying to follow the s.o.l.i.d. and clean design principles that implements a REST web service for CRUD operations.
+An Spring Boot 3 and Java 21 application, built trying to follow the s.o.l.i.d. and clean design principles that implements a REST web service for CRUD operations.

 The maintenance operations allo w: